 We couldn’t be more WRONG!!

-The BIG difference between the laws in Brazil and most of the other countries we researched was that in Brazil you had the RIGHT TO APPLY, but not the RIGHT TO RECEIVE!!
+The BIG difference between the laws in Brazil and most of the other countries we researched was that in Brazil you had the RIGHT TO APPLY FOR A VISA, but not the RIGHT TO RECEIVE A VISA!!

 Our life turned to HELL!
 A small typing mistake in my husband’s name made all documents invalid and we had to redo everything!
 Then, The Federal Police officer in charge of our case reported that he went to our apartment for an interview (required by the law), but he couldn’t find us.
 Absolute LIE since my husband could not work on Tourist Visa and was at home all day long!
 More and more obstacles were laid on our road to the dreamed visa and at one point it was rejected by the Ministry of Justice with no explanation at all!